Feyerabend/ABC80/emu2/03/airfight_structured.md

 accepted.
 The line is echoed.

 * О00BH OUTSTR
-Prints text to where the cursor is standing.
-When calling HL should be pointing to the text that will be printed, and BC contains its length.
+Prints text to where the cursor is currently positioned.
+When calling HL should be pointing to address of the text that will be printed, and BC should contain its length.
 Position the cursor by starting with <ESC> and "=".
 <ESC> is no. 27.
 After these two bytes with coordinates
 x + 32, y + 32.
 Then the text.